k8snetworkplumbingwg/sriov-network-device-plugin/README.md

 ### Pod device information

-The allocated device information are exported in Container's environment variable.
-The variable name is `PCIDEVICE_` appended with full extended resource name(e.g. intel.com/sriov etc.) which is capitailzed and any special characters(".", "/") are replaced with underscore("_").
-In case of multiple devices from same extended resource pool, the device IDs are delimited with commas(",").
+The allocated device information is exported in Container's environment variable.
+The variable name is `PCIDEVICE_` appended with full extended resource name (e.g. intel.com/sriov etc.) which is capitailzed and any special characters (".", "/") are replaced with underscore ("_").
+In case of multiple devices from same extended resource pool, the device IDs are delimited with commas (",").

 For example, if 2 devices are allocated from `intel.com/sriov` extended resource then the allocated device information will be found in following env variable:
 `PCIDEVICE_INTEL_COM_SRIOV=0000:03:02.1,0000:03:04.3`